 How heavy should a weighted blanket be?
 Could a weighted blanket be too heavy?

-With all that said, for all the science and studies behind figuring out what size is right for you, personal preference still takes precedence.
-Some people find they really need the extra weight to fully benefit from the pressure of a weighted blanket and feel the soothing effects.
-Maybe you’ve tried your partner’s blanket, not expecting to like it because you weigh 50 pounds less, but you end up loving it and that extra cozy hug it provides!
+With that said, in the end it comes down to personal preference.
+Some people find they really need the extra weight to fully benefit from the pressure and feel the soothing effects.
+Maybe you’ve tried your partner’s 15lb or 20lb blanket, not expecting to like it because it doesn't follow the "10% rule" for you, but you actually loved it and that extra cozy hug it provides!

 There are a few concerns that shouldn’t be ignored when it comes to weighted blankets.
 They should never be used on babies or toddlers, and children should always be able to lift the blanket on their own, as a safety precaution.
-Too heavy does exist, but once again, it’s a matter of how comfortable or uncomfortable you feel with the blanket; if you’re afraid of too heavy a blanket, start with a lighter one, around 10% of your weight, and you can always move up from there.
+"Too heavy" does exist.
+But once again, it’s a matter of how comfortable it makes you feel.
+If you’re afraid a weighted blanket will be too heavy, start with a lighter one, and you can always move up from there.